 Letter 1011: KING THEODERIC TO SERVATUS, MILITARY GOVERNOR OF THE RAETIAS.

-[1] It befits you to show in your conduct the honor that you bear in your title, so that throughout the province over which you preside, you permit no act of violence, but compel everything to conform to justice — the source from which our power flourishes.
+[1] It befits you to display in your conduct the honor that you bear in name, so that throughout the province over which you preside you suffer no acts of violence to be committed, but compel all things toward what is just, the source from which our empire flourishes.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.